| ι< CONTENTS | < PREV | HOME | NEXT > | INDEX >ι |

 |

 Black Easter or Faust Aleph-Null (3416) by James Blish First published August–October 1967 as Faust Aleph-Null, a three-part serial in If magazine.
 Renamed Black Easter and published as a novel in 1968.
-Published in Penguin Books August 1972 with a cover design by David Pelham. |
+Published by Penguin Books August 1972 with a cover by David Pelham. |

-| Part 2 >> | |
+Part 2 >> | |

-The mere mention of magic in a novel that might otherwise be considered science fiction is usually sufficient to see it hastily reclassified as fantasy, but Black
+The mere mention of magic in an sf novel usually sees it hastily reclassified as fantasy but Black Easter and its sequel The Day After Judgment

-Easter and its sequel, The Day After Judgment, are not so easily pigeon-holed.
-For what if black magic was fact instead of fantasy, and sorcery was science
+are not so easily pigeon-holed.
+For what if black magic was fact instead of fantasy and sorcery was science without the fiction?
+If demonology was one of the respectable

-without the fiction?
-If demonology was one of the respectable 'ologies' and the rituals for summoning demons, described in medieval grimoires, actually worked
+'ologies' and the rituals for summoning demons, described in medieval grimoires, actually worked then how might the dark arts be manifest today?
+Such is the

-legerdemain, but as a discourse on method it is highly informative.
+premise of Black Easter.
+It's short on hocus-pocus and has little in the way of legerdemain but as a discourse on method it is highly informative.

 |